 The methodology adopted for the purposes of sensitivity analysis involves forecasting a reasonably possible change in each of the risk variables and, where applicable, applying this change to the reporting date value of each investment to determine the impact caused by this change on the operating result after tax and equity for the financial year.
-This approach assumes that all variables remain constant and was performed on the same basis as in 2022.
+This approach assumes that all variables remain constant.
+QIC has changed the approach to derive the exposure value subject to market risk that was reported in prior years.
+In prior years, the exposure value was derived utilising a 'bottom-up' approach which assessed each underlying QIC managed unit trust only.
+In this financial year, QIC has adopted a 'top-down' approach which considers the total investment portfolio to derive the exposure value.
+As a result, the 2023 financial year numbers have been reclassified to reflect the change in approach to provide a more appropriate comparative basis.